hajsong/ATM2106/content/_index.md

 #### Course Description

 The atmosphere and ocean control the earth climate system by transporting energy, heat, momentum and gas, as well as exchanging them across two components.
-Air-sea Interaction (ATM2106) course examines the influence of atmospheric circulation on the ocean, or oceanic circulation on atmosphere, and tries to understand the climate system based on the circulation of two bodies and their interactions.
+Air-sea Interaction (ATM2106) course examines the influence of atmospheric circulation on the ocean, or oceanic circulation on the atmosphere, and tries to understand the climate system based on the circulation of two bodies and their interactions.
 This course covers the circulation and interactions in low/mid/high latitudes and small/large scales.

 #### Instructor